indiana-university/rivet-docs/content/components/information/integrating.md

 </div>
 {{< /example >}}

-## Breaking it down
+## Breaking down Rivet’s JS
-Let's first look at how the dismiss functionality is implemented in the Rivet JS.
-Then we will look at how to take the same rules and apply them to React.
+We’ll first look at how the dismiss functionality is implemented in Rivet’s JS.
+In the next section, we’ll review how to apply the same rules to React.

 In Rivet's JS we use `querySelectorAll()` to get all of the `.rvt-alert__dismiss` buttons on the page.

 {{< code lang="javascript" >}}var dismissButtons = document.querySelectorAll('.rvt-alert__dismiss, .alert__dismiss');
 {{< /code >}}

-Next, we use a function called `dismissAlert` that will find the parent element of the dismiss button, which is the `.rvt-alert` itself.
+Next, we use a function called `dismissAlert`.
+This will find the dismiss button’s parent element, which is`.rvt-alert`.

 {{< code lang="javascript" >}}var dismissAlert = function(context) {
     var elToDismiss = context.parentNode;